 An entrepreneurial mind is very different from a professional mind.
 The former does not seek security whereas for a latter it is paramount.
 An entrepreneur basks in the risk and reward relationship while the latter shrinks.
 These differences make case for grooming entirely different skill sets.

-So why don’t we do our children and ourselves the favor of inculcating entrepreneurship?
+So why don’t we do our children and ourselves a favour of inculcating entrepreneurship?
 Just like we identify our children’s strength and guide them on a suitable career path, let us identify the entrepreneurial traits and nurture them.
 Here’s how:

 These are constructive ways to explore an idea where reaching a solution is not a mandate.
 Participate with your child and brainstorm till you reach a conclusion.